CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'langfuse hello world', 'langfuse example', 'langfuse quick start', 'first langfuse trace', 'simple langfuse code'.
-These are realistic phrases a user would type when starting with Langfuse.
+Excellent coverage of natural trigger phrases users would actually say: 'langfuse hello world', 'langfuse example', 'langfuse quick start', 'first langfuse trace', 'simple langfuse code'.
+These are realistic and varied.

 3 / 3